fuglaro/filet-lignux/README.md

 * Fix where fixes belong - don't work around bugs in other applications, contribute to them, or make something better.
 * Improvement via reduction is sometimes what a project desperately needs, because we do so tend to just add. (https://www.theregister.com/2021/04/09/people_complicate_things/)

-## X11 vs Wayland

-This is built on X11, not Wayland, for no other reason than timing.
-Shortly after this project was started, NVIDIA support for Wayland was announced.
-This project will not include Wayland support due to the inevitable complexities of concurrently supporting multiple interfaces.
-When the timing is right, this will fork into a new project which can move in the direction of Wayland.

-## DWM fork

-The heart of this project is a fork of dwm.
-Dwm is breathtakingly beautiful.
-This started as a programming exercise to see if I could take something already very well placed in terms of simplicity and elegance, and make it even simpler, inside and out, without significantly moving away from powerful features.
-It ended up steering in a significantly different direction largely from the opinions stated above.
-I would best describe it now as dwm with a clean and simple user interface that is welcoming to users familiar with tradition window managers, whilst still holding on to powerful features.

-Significant changes:
-* More familiar and standard window manager bar.
-* Mouse and trackpad support for window movement, resizing and tile layout adjustment.
-* Bar focus when mouse hits edge - essential when working with windows that capture mouse and keyboard like with remote desktop applications.
-* Simpler monitor support - unified stack and workspaces across all monitors.
-* Unified tiling, fullscreen and floating modes.
-* A whole chunk less code.

 ## Installation